TobyBaril/MycoMobilome/README.md

 tar -zxvf MycoMobilome_v1.0.tar.gz
 ```

 4. Make a note of which database you would like to use.
-We provide three different databases to fit your needs.
+We provide six different databases to fit your needs.

 Consensus sequences are annotated with three evidence categories:
  - _PE: Protein evidence supporting the classification